“From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

 And in the late February of 2018, at the age of 46, I stopped my

-procrastination.
-And booked in with a coach to have my first 1:1 session for Olympic Weightlifting (so called as it’s been an Olympic sport since 1896).
+procrastination, and booked in with a coach to have my first 1:1 session for Olympic Weightlifting (so called as it’s been an Olympic sport since 1896).

 The sport involves the execution of two exercises.